 Step 1: Define the role

 Start by giving ChatGPT a role.
-This guides its entire response toward an appropriate level of expertise and tone.
+This steers the entire response toward the right level of expertise and tone.

 Role examples:

-• "You are a French teacher for high school seniors"
+- "You are a high school English teacher"

-• "You are a senior Python developer specialized in data science"
+- "You are a senior Python developer specializing in data science"

-The role frames the conversation and helps the AI draw from the right knowledge.
+The role frames the conversation and helps the AI draw from the right knowledge base.

 Step 2: Provide context